joyzhang0928/Shark_tank_R_Shiny/README.md

 Hi there!
 I'm Joy Zhang, and I'm truly passionate about leveraging data to make smart investment decisions.
 This project leverages the Kaggle Shark Tank dataset to create a Shiny app to analyze the investment patterns and outcomes of the show.

--Sharks' Analysis: Examines "Shark Tank" sharks' investment patterns by industry, gender, geographical distribution, deal closure rates, and TV viewership influence.
+- Sharks' Analysis: Examines "Shark Tank" sharks' investment patterns by industry, gender, geographical distribution, deal closure rates, and TV viewership influence.

--Pitchers' Analysis: Analyzes pitches using scatterplots for initial and final amounts and equity, with histograms comparing viewership for successful and unsuccessful pitches, and treemaps showing industry and shark distributions.
+- Pitchers' Analysis: Analyzes pitches using scatterplots for initial and final amounts and equity, with histograms comparing viewership for successful and unsuccessful pitches, and treemaps showing industry and shark distributions.

 -Interactive Visuals: Offers interactive scatterplots, treemaps, and histograms to explore data on pitches and deals, focusing on industry involvement, deal quality, and viewership trends.